stevencurtis/SwiftCoding/QuickGuide/TableViewProject/README.md

 ![plus](Images/plus.png)

-Select the tableview, dragging this into the ViewController (the white rectangle) on the storyboard.
+Select the tableview, dragging this into the ViewController (the white rectangle) on the storyboard.<br>
 ![tableview](Images/tableview.png)

 Drag the handles to make it the same size as the ViewController.